 Predominant among Daubert's holdings is the recognition of the trial court's role as gatekeeper.
-In that role, the "Trial Judge...insure[s] that the scientific testimony is not only relevant but reliable."
-While Daubert may require trial courts to dive deeper into certain preliminary facts than had historically been the case, it was not intended to abrogate the jury's constitutionally protected role as the ultimate fact-finder; a role the courts of this State defend vigorously.
-Daubert and its progeny have repeatedly emphasized the importance of the trial system and the role of juries as the ultimate arbiters in expert evidentiary issues.
+In that role, the "Trial Judge...insure[s] that the scientific testimony is not only relevant but reliable."43 While Daubert may require trial courts to dive deeper into certain preliminary facts than had historically been the case, it was not intended to abrogate the jury's constitutionally protected role as the ultimate fact-finder; a role the courts of this State defend vigorously.44 Daubert and its progeny have repeatedly emphasized the importance of the trial system and the role of juries as the ultimate arbiters in expert evidentiary issues.

-Therefore, "[a]s a threshold matter, Daubert neither requires nor empowers performance."
-Daubert "requires only that the trial court determine whether the
+Therefore, "[a]s a threshold matter, Daubert neither requires nor empowers Trial Courts to determine which of . . . competing scientific theories has the best performance."45 Daubert "requires only that the trial court determine whether the